-To mitigate the issue of inconsistencies in object counting datasets, various strategies have been proposed.
-ADSCNet~\cite{Bai_2020_CVPR_ADSC} employs network estimation to adjust the density map target using the Gaussian Mixture Model (GMM)~\cite{reynolds2009gmm}.
-Other methods like BL~\cite{ma2019bayesian_BL} and RSI~\cite{rsi_cheng2022rethinking} focus on enhancing noise resistance by altering the loss function and network component, respectively.
-Building upon BL, NoisyCC~\cite{wan2020modeling_NoisyCC} introduces a novel loss function that lowers the weights of uncertain regions on the density map, thereby reducing the influence of noisy annotations.
-These methods, though effective in resolving annotation inconsistencies, are primarily involved in the training phase.
+To mitigate the issue of annotation inconsistencies in object counting datasets, various strategies have been proposed.
+ADSCNet~\cite{Bai_2020_CVPR_ADSC} employs prediction of the network to adjust the target density map using the Gaussian Mixture Model (GMM)~\cite{reynolds2009gmm}.
+Other methods like BL~\cite{ma2019bayesian_BL} and RSI~\cite{rsi_cheng2022rethinking} focus on enhancing noise resistance by altering the loss function and convolution filter, respectively.
+Building upon BL, NoiseCC~\cite{wan2020modeling_NoiseCC} introduces a novel loss function that lowers the weights of uncertain regions on the density map, thereby reducing the influence of noisy annotations.
+These methods, though effective in enhancing the model's tolerance to annotation inconsistency, are primarily involved in the training phase based on the inconsistent annotations.
 Integration of these methods into other frameworks may complicate the training process.
-Additionally, their application to localization-based methods are not verified, as they are originally designed for density-map-based approaches.
+Additionally, their application to localization-based methods remains unverified, as they were originally designed for density-map-based approaches.
 Alternatively, directly improving initial annotations presents a more efficient and broadly applicable solution.